Call-to-action buttons for interactive demos: when, where, how?

 CTA buttons in interactive demos

 While there’s tons of research on CTA placement for websites and landing pages, we thought it might be helpful to conduct a similar analysis for the CTAs that go on interactive demos.
-We examined conversion data across 19 companies and thousands of demo sessions to arrive at 3 actionable insights that I’ll be covering in this edition of Storylane Labs.
+We examined conversion data across 19 companies and thousands of demo sessions to arrive at 3 actionable Opinions that I’ll be covering in this edition of Storylane Research.

 Summary Statistics